tahagill/METU-Bioinformatics/README.md

 - **Galaxy**, and **Terminal** for running bioinformatics workflows.
 - The use of various tools and platforms for NGS data analysis, including working with different data types and pipelines.

-This repository houses the assignments and projects completed for these two courses, showcasing my understanding of protein/DNA sequence analysis, as well as next-generation sequencing tools and techniques.